Making Motherhood, and the road to get there, less lonely

-Today, my step-daughter will be getting tonsil surgery and we won’t be there since she lives in Washington and we live in Nevada.
+A couple of years ago, my step-daughter had tonsil surgery and we weren’t able to be there since she lived in Washington and we were living in Nevada.
 We wanted to make sure that she knew we were thinking of her, so we decided to send her a big tonsil surgery care package.

 Our main objective in sending her this box was to bring a smile to her face, provide some activities that will ease the boredom while she recovers, and send her some tasty treats that will be easy to eat.